Aliases for NOS3 Gene

 GeneCards Summary for NOS3 Gene

 NOS3 (Nitric Oxide Synthase 3 (Endothelial Cell)) is a Protein Coding gene.
-Diseases associated with NOS3 include stroke, ischemic and preeclampsia/eclampsia 1.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include calmodulin binding and heme binding.
+Diseases associated with NOS3 include preeclampsia/eclampsia 1 and thromboangiitis obliterans.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include oxidoreductase activity and iron ion binding.
 An important paralog of this gene is NOS1.

 UniProtKB/Swiss-Prot for NOS3 Gene

 Produces nitric oxide (NO) which is implicated in vascular smooth muscle relaxation through a cGMP-mediated signal transduction pathway.
 NO mediates vascular endothelial growth factor (VEGF)-induced angiogenesis in coronary vessels and promotes blood clotting through the activation of platelets

 Isoform eNOS13C: Lacks eNOS activity, dominant-negative form that may down-regulate eNOS activity by forming heterodimers with isoform 1